jasand-pereza/box-create/README.md

 box-create
 ==========

-Experimental, in progress ui that allow the creation of web elements.
+An Experimental, in progress ui that allow the creation of web elements.
 This was originally created for use in rapid prototyping of responsive website pages.